 Brands are always looking for new and innovative ways of maintaining relevance.
 There’s really only one way in gauging where you sit on the playing field and it requires looking to consumer cultural trends and matching it against the competition.

 - Creative avenues – Particular beneficial for fashion and interiors labels.
 Think collaboration with artists on new collections.
 This is a great way of sourcing your partner’s customer base, adding growth and value to your existing.

-- Growth Hacks – Social media driven competitions are a great way of gaining instant traction and diverting traffic to your domain.
-By encouraging anyone to get involved whether it be a for a prize or cause, you may unconsciously convert a person into a customer.
+- Growth Hacks – Social media-driven competitions are a great way of gaining instant traction and diverting traffic to your domain.
+By encouraging anyone to get involved whether it be for a prize or cause, you may unconsciously convert a person into a customer.
 Genius!